What Is A Dry Well?

 Maintaining Your Dry Well

 Regular maintenance and checkups are critical to keeping a properly functioning dry well.
-If your dry well floods, it can cause further headaches as there is potential of property damage.
+If your dry well floods, it can cause further headaches as there remains a potential of property damage.
 Keeping your dry well lid clean and clear of debris is a simple maintenance task.
-But, if your home or business relies on a dry well to drain stormwater, we can make dry well inspection and cleaning part of your regular service package.
+But, if your home or business relies on a dry well to drain stormwater, we can make a dry well tank inspection and cleaning part of your regular service package.

 Give us a call at 503-292-5346 to schedule your checkup or cleaning.